it-innovation/sam/doc/tutorial.rst

       * `clientA` had called `factory.newInstance` and
       * `factory` had created `aTask`.

+.. note:: There is another problem with this model, which we will cover in the next section.
+          SAM may report this (less obvious) problem instead of the example above.

 The red arrow in the diagram corresponds to this problem, and the orange arrows show the calls in the debugger's example: